 Contact the Multi Agency Safeguarding Hub on 0161 253 5678 or email@example.com.

 A social worker will arrange a visit with the carers to discuss the private fostering arrangement.

 The wishes and views of the child/young person, carers and their parents will be sought.
-The suitability of the placement/living arrangements will be looked at and the checks to safeguard and promote the welfare of the child/young person will also be completed.
+The suitability of the placement/living arrangements will be looked at and the checks to safeguard and promote the welfare of the child or young person will also be completed.
 Advice and support will be offered.

 Most private fostering arrangements are wholly suitable.
-However, if the child/young person is found to be at risk and their needs not met, arrangements will be made to end the placement.
+However, if the child or young person is found to be at risk and their needs not met, arrangements will be made to end the placement.
 The parents will be contacted and asked to make alternative arrangements to safeguard their child.